 - Lynn Streit, Clinical Placement Assistant, 630-844-3824, firstname.lastname@example.org

 You will receive an automatic confirmation when you submit your application by email.
 Save this confirmation and a copy of your sent email.

 Approximately three months after the application due date, a general notice will be posted to all Moodle members that status notices have been issued to each applicant’s AU email account from email@example.com.
 All applicants will receive a status notice.
-Please contact the Office of Field Experiences promptly if you do not receive your status notice at this time.
+Please contact the Office of Field Experiences if you do not receive your status notice at this time.

 Review your status notice promptly.
 It reflects the current status of your application and lists some of the outstanding requirements you must complete before your placement.
-Contact us promptly if anything disagrees with your records.
+Contact us immediately if anything disagrees with your records.
 Complete any missing requirements as soon as possible.

 Placement notices are issued just prior to the start of the placement semester.
-They contain both Orientation and Placement information.
+They contain both orientation and placement information.